jinulee-v/jinulee-v.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Jinu Lee.
 I am currently a first-year Ph.D. student in University of Illinois Urbana-Champaign.
-I completed my Bachelor's degree in Seoul National University where I was fortunate to work with Professor [Seung-one Hwang](https://seungwonh.github.io/).
+I completed my Bachelor's degree in Seoul National University where I was fortunate to work with Professor [Seung-won Hwang](https://seungwonh.github.io/).

 Current research interests